exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 # Introduction

-There are many different approaches to solving the Eliud's Eggs exercise:
+There are many different approaches to solving the Eliud's Eggs exercise, among them are:

-- Using a `while-loop`, modifying the parameter on each iteration
+- Using a `while-loop` and modifying the function argument on each iteration
-- Looping over every binary digit _without_ modifying the parameter
+- Looping over every binary digit _without_ modifying the function argument
-- Converting the `int` to a binary string and counting the ones
+- Converting the `int` argument into a binary string and counting the "ones" in it

 There are also some approaches that aren't recommended:

-- Using the bit-count functionality from the Python standard library, as the instructions forbid it
+- Using the bit-count functionality from the Python standard library, as the instructions ask this challenge be solved "manually".
-- Breaking up the proccess into many functions, overcomplicating the solution
+- Breaking up the counting process into many small functions, which can overcomplicate or slow the solution.

 ## General guidance

-The goal of the Eliud's Eggs exercise is to count the number of ones in the [binary representation of a number][concept-numbers].
+The goal of the Eliud's Eggs exercise is to count the number of ones in a [binary representation of a number][concept-numbers] (_e.g. the "filled gg slots" a chicken coop_).
-In essence, this requires you to loop over each bit (binary digit) of the number in some way.
+In essence, this requires you to iterate through each "slot" or bit (binary digit) of the binary number in some way.

 The approaches below represent categories of the most common ways of accomplishing this.

-## Approach: Modifying the Parameter in a `while-loop`
+## Approach: Modifying the Argument in a `while-loop`

 ```python
 def egg_count(display_value):